hichana/fdna/RFP.md

     -x make a nav
     -x make a generic container to be used for cta, build and mint sections
-        - to start, split out the accordion, dnd and link into three of them
+        - to start, split out the accordion, dnd and link into three of them -x make the dnds be horizontal
-    - make the dnds be horizontal
+    - add CTA